Huelva Things To Do; Tourist Attractions + Beaches

 Donana

-Monumento a la Fe Descubridora
+Monumento a la Fe Descubridora: Huelva Things To Do

 Located at Punta Seba where the mouth of the River Tinto meets the Odiel is a 37m high statue to is dedicated to the sailors who aided Columbus in the discovery of America.